Equity in Social Emotional Learning

 • Collaborate with students to create scenarios for practice/role play that are relevant to their lives.
 Have students establish their own social goals.

-• Discuss context, perception, and implicit bias when teaching about expected/unexpected behaviors, listening with brain and body, Zones, UnthinkaBots®, Thinkables®, or Superflex® strategies, or any other Social Thinking® Vocabulary.
+• Discuss context, perception, and implicit bias when teaching about expected/unexpected behaviors, listening with brain and body, The Zones of Regulation, UnthinkaBots®, Thinkables®, or Superflex® strategies, or any other Social Thinking® Vocabulary.

 • Consider your own implicit biases related to your definition of an expected or unexpected behavior based on your culture, family, gender identity, or race.